 What Are Probiotics?

 Probiotics are live, beneficial microorganisms, either bacteria or yeast-based, and there’s been a lot of attention paid lately to their purported ability to restore a healthy microbial balance in our GI tract.
-The research to date appears promising, with several recent meta-analyses — weighted reviews of previous studies — pointing to the efficacy of probiotics, particularly when it comes to preventing AAD.
+The research to date appears promising, with several recent meta-analyses — reviews of independent studies on a subject to identify trends — pointing to the efficacy of probiotics, particularly when it comes to preventing AAD.
 Most of the evaluated studies used a lactobacillus probiotic alone or in combination with another probiotic.
-The most studied, and commonly recommended, probiotic supplement for the prevention of AAD is Lactobacillus GG (Culturelle).
+The most studied, and commonly recommended, probiotics for the prevention of AAD are Lactobacillus GG (Culturelle) and Saccharomyces boulardii (Florastor).

-According to Sonia Ballal, MD, a pediatric gastroenterologist with Boston Children’s Hospital, the evidence is good that probiotic treatment is especially helpful in treating AAD in children (whereas there’s less evidence for adults).
-“All in all, it’s the early days of probiotics, but there appears to be a benefit when it comes to preventing antibiotic-associated diarrhea in children, ” she says.
+According to Sonia Ballal, MD, a pediatric gastroenterologist with Boston Children’s Hospital, the evidence is good that probiotic treatment is helpful in preventing AAD in children (whereas there’s less evidence for adults).
+“All in all, it’s the early days of probiotics, ” she says.
 “As the research continues, eventually we’ll be able to pinpoint which strain of probiotic to use for which indication.”

 No Harm… Maybe?

-By and large it appears that probiotics aren’t harmful and could be help prevent antibiotic-associated diarrhea, says Ann Ouyang, MD, professor of medicine in the division of gastroenterology and hepatology at Penn State Hershey Medical Center.
+By and large it appears that probiotics may have some risks but could help prevent antibiotic-associated diarrhea, says Ann Ouyang, MD, professor of medicine in the division of gastroenterology and hepatology at Penn State Health.
 “The microbiome is really important in our gastrointestinal health and probiotics will change the microbiome,” she explains.

-However, she adds, much more research needs to be done to determine the overall long-term effects of probiotics.
-“Some probiotics may carry some antibiotic-resistant genes, so it’s not risk free.
+However, she adds, much more research needs to be done to determine the overall long-term effects of probiotics on AAD.
+“Some probiotics may carry some antibiotic-resistant genes, so it’s not risk-free.
 It’s not a panacea,” she says.

-While antibiotics aren’t to blame for all C. difficile infections — other risk factors include old age and being immune compromised — broad spectrum antibiotics such as flouroquinolones, cephalosporins, clindamycin, and penicillins are most likely to lead to a C. difficile infection.
-In order to prevent C. difficile, Surawicz recommends making sure antibiotics are only taken when needed, and when necessary, using the most narrow-spectrum antibiotic possible.
+While antibiotics aren’t to blame for all C. diff infections — other risk factors include age and being immunocompromised — broad spectrum antibiotics such as fluoroquinolones, cephalosporins, clindamycin, and penicillins are most likely to lead to a C. diff infection.
+In order to prevent C. diff, Surawicz recommends making sure antibiotics are only taken when needed, using the most narrow-spectrum antibiotic possible.

 Who Shouldn’t Take Probiotics?

-In December 2014, the FDA issued a warning (pdf) to health care providers against the use of dietary supplements containing live bacteria or yeast in patients who are immunocompromised, citing the death of a premature infant who developed gastrointestinal mucormycosis after receiving an in-hospital treatment of ABC Dophilus Powder (Solgar) that was tainted with the mold Rhizopus oryzae.
-If you have a compromised immune systems, take immunosuppressant drugs, or who have a venous catheter, you may be at a greater risk of becoming seriously ill from the live bacteria or yeast found in probiotic supplements, says Dr. Surawicz.
+In December 2014, the Food and Drug Administration (FDA) issued a safety alert to health care providers urging caution in the use of dietary supplements containing live bacteria or yeast in patients who are immunocompromised, citing the death of a premature infant who developed gastrointestinal mucormycosis after receiving an in-hospital treatment of ABC Dophilus Powder (Solgar) that was tainted with the mold Rhizopus oryzae.
+In the safety alert, the FDA also urges health care providers who use dietary supplements containing live bacteria or yeast as drugs to file an Investigational New Drug Application (IND) for FDA review.
+Submitting an IND would require an FDA review of the content and purity of the product.
+If you have a compromised immune system, take immunosuppressant drugs, or have a venous catheter, you may be at a greater risk of becoming seriously ill from the live bacteria or yeast found in probiotic supplements, says Surawicz.